jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Now We Know the Difference Between Good and Bad, It's Time to Use It

 Stargazer, you're not Frederick Douglass.
 You're not enslaved, beaten, or being chased.
 But that doesn't mean we should be happy with our lives any more than Douglass should have been content with his personal freedom.
 Our society needs player gods to solve today's frontline problems.
-That means you have to follow majic and grab hold of the Internet Age levers of power.
+That means you have to follow majic and grab hold of, and starting using, the Internet Age levers of power.

 One big problem arises.
 Sometimes we feel the wrong majic, and therefore don't see, nevermind fight for, the levers of power.
 Darth Blockbuster is sly.
 He knows we love new and exciting technology.
 So he co-opts majic with an unnatural and anti-evolutionary force.
 One I call dark majic.